CAMBRIDGE GUITAR WEEKEND – COURSE

 Summer School & Festival, an event devoted entirely to the guitar

 ensemble and which is now in it’s 15th year.
-He was appointed musical
+He was musical

-director of the Cambridge Guitar Orchestra in 1996 and currently holds
+director of the Cambridge Guitar Orchestra from 1996 until 2017, when

 Peter Nuttall is an experienced teacher and a